MrQR-me/docs/sites.md

 ### Changing the Site Name
 {: .text-purple-000 }

-You can change the name of your site, once you have entered the desired site name Select [Save](){: .btn .btn-grey-dk-300 }
+You can change the name of your site, once you have entered the desired site name Select [Save](){: .btn .btn-grey }

 ![Sites](/assets/images/MrQR_Site_Change_Name.png "Change Name")
 [Back to Top](https://docs.mrqr.me/sites/)